CleanPegasus/TensorDash/README.md

 from tensordash.tensordash import Tensordash histories = Tensordash(ModelName = '<YOUR_MODEL_NAME>')
 ```
+Then, enter the email id and password in the terminal.
 ```bash
 Enter Email : ...........
 Enter Tensordash Password : ********